Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 sudo cp-r /usr/share/applications/steam.desktop  $HOME/.local/share/applications/steam.desktop

 ```
+> +  Open
+`home /.local/share/applications/steam.deskto
+p `in a text editor
+3. Change the Exec line by adding ` - steamdeck `option to the end of the line
 > [!TIP]
 > + TDP and Fans can be controlled through HHD in Decky plugin or if you choose Rouge and asusctl ( my fav ) through asusctl